 I must say that the campground was not too busy.
 If you look closely at the photo of the valley you can see my camper alone in the distance with no other vehicles near by.
 There were three vehicles in the campground representing six people.

 Eureka Dunes is located in Death Valley National Park.
 To get there requires a long drive on a washboard gravel road.
 It can be slow going if you are in a passenger car.
-The campground is dry.
+The campground is dry, with no drinking water available.
 Campsites have picnic tables and there is a vault toilet.

 You can see more photos from the Eureka Valley trip here.